vpstarweb/formcms/readme.md

 **FormCMS** is an open-source Content Management System designed to simplify and speed-up web development workflows.
 While it's particularly suited for CMS projects, it is also highly beneficial for general web applications, reducing the need for repetitive REST/GraphQL API development.

-- **Effortless CRUD Operations:**  FormCMS includes built-in RESTful APIs for Create, Read, Update, and Delete (CRUD) operations, complemented by a React-based admin panel for efficient data management.
+- **CRUD Operations:**  FormCMS includes built-in RESTful APIs for Create, Read, Update, and Delete (CRUD) operations, complemented by a React-based admin panel for efficient data management.

-- **Powerful GraphQL Queries:** Access multiple related entities in a single query, enhancing client-side performance, security, and flexibility.
+- **GraphQL Queries:** Access multiple related entities in a single query, enhancing client-side performance, security, and flexibility.

-- **Drag-and-Drop Page Designer:** Build dynamic pages effortlessly using the integrated page designer powered by [Grapes.js](https://grapesjs.com/) and [Handlebars](https://handlebarsjs.com/).
+- **Grapes.js Page Designer:** Build dynamic pages effortlessly using the integrated page designer powered by [Grapes.js](https://grapesjs.com/) and [Handlebars](https://handlebarsjs.com/).
 Easily bind data sources for an interactive and streamlined design experience.

 ---
-## Why Create Another CMS?
+## New CMS? — Data Modeling

-While there are several open-source ASP.NET Core CMS options available, they often fall short of meeting my specific requirements.
-The primary challenge I face is how these systems model entities.

 ### Data Modeling in Current CMS Solutions